 In some conditions, it is possible to identify leaks in drinking water mains using drone thermal imaging if the leak comes to the surface and creates a measurable temperature difference.
 It is especially useful to detect issues in areas or features where the main is not deeply buried, such as curb valve boxes.
 A leaking curb valve will change the temperature of the surrounding area, and this can be picked up easily on thermal.
 Shallow-buried sanitary piping can also generate a thermal signature strong enough to show up on the surface pavement.
 If the signature is “clean,” i.e., it shows the straight pipe run and nothing else, it is a good indicator that there are no issues.
 If the thermal signature shows a more organic shape around the pipe, this is a good indicator that there may be a leak or similar issue requiring follow-up action or repair.

 Lastly, unexpected stormwater patterns can be tracked and traced from thermal photos after a rainfall event.
 In the imagery on the next page, traces of both expected and unexpected runoff can be seen from rainfall that had occurred overnight.
 Long after the visible traces are gone, runoff leaves behind “thermal fingerprints” that show both the runoff pattern and point source.
 In this scenario, it was determined that the roadway had insufficient drainage.

-Stay tuned for more information on Walden’s GUIDE TO DRONES IN ENVIRONMENTAL ENGINEERING: How Drones Are Mapping Sites, Improving Water Quality & Managing Infrastructure.
+For more information call Walden at 516-624-7200 or download our guide about aerial thermography called GUIDE TO DRONES IN ENVIRONMENTAL ENGINEERING: How Drones Are Mapping Sites, Improving Water Quality & Managing Infrastructure.